HenningUe/iphoto-downloader/docs/SPEC.md

      sync.
    - Locally deleted photos must **not** be removed from iCloud.
    - shall run on windows and linux
-   - credentials shall be storable via keyrind or as environment variable
+   - credentials (iCloud and pushover) shall be storable via keyrind
+   - if credentials are not yet stored on local PC at startup of the App they should be request via input (CLI)
+   - credentials shall be stored for icloud and for pushover
+   - A separate app shall be provided, which allows credential management.
+That means user must be able to store, delete and check credentials

 2. **2FA authenticaion**